Where do stars explode in the ISM? -- The distribution of dense gas around evolved massive stars in M33: Where do stars explode in the ISM? -- The general picture

 for an ambient gas with density $n_{2} = n_0/10^2$ cm$^{-3}$, and turbulent velocity dispersion $\sigma_5 = \sigma/5$ km s$^{-1}$, where we normalized to 5 km/s which is the average value inside the inner 5 kpc of M33 \citep{Koch2019}.
 Eq \eqref{eq:Rsnr} shows that a SN explosion with typical energy output can easily produce a 10 pc-radius cavity inside molecular gas with typically observed densities and turbulence.

-If a SN has not yet exploded in the region however, pre-SN feedback from the WR and its preceding O-star phase could also have also carved out the present-day cavity.
+Pre-SN feedback from the WR and its preceding O-star phase could also have also carved out the present-day cavity.
 The WR was not identified as part of any known OB association by \cite{Neugent2011}, and no catalogued star-cluster is in the cavity \citep{Sarajedini2007, Fan2014, Johnson2022}, so it is likely the WR star would be the primary power source\footnote{We also note that no other spectroscopically-confirmed O/B star from \cite{Massey2016} is in the vicinity, though completeness of the O-star catalog is still an issue.}.
-Thermal pressure from ionized gas has been shown to dominate the expansion of \hii regions and dispersal of molecular gas \citep[e.g.][]{Lopez2014, Olivier2021, Chevance2020}, and this may be evident in the H$\alpha$ shell lined with the H$_2$ cavity in Figure \ref{fig:zoomin}.
 The expansion of a D-type ionization front around OB stars in a uniform ambient medium with density $n_0$ can be expressed as in \cite{Hokosawa2006} Eq (36) as

 where $R_{\mathrm{st}}$ is the Stromgern sphere given by